-New life, apart: Conjoined twins have been separated
+Update: Conjoined twins separated, one now out of surgery

 Story highlights

-- Conjoined twins Anias and Jadon McDonald have been separated after over 16 hours in surgery
+- Conjoined twins Anias and Jadon McDonald were separated more than 16 hours into surgery

+- New: After 22 hours, one twin, Jadon, is now out of surgery

-- The twins are still undergoing surgery -- as individuals
+- New: Anias is still undergoing surgery

 New York (CNN)Twin baby boys conjoined at the head were successfully separated early Friday at the Children's Hospital at Montefiore Medical Center in the Bronx.

-Jadon and Anias McDonald, 13-month-old twins, were still undergoing surgery at 6 a.m. to reconstruct their skulls and make them whole.
+Jadon and Anias McDonald, 13-month-old twins, had begun their surgery Thursday.
+The separation procedure lasted more than 16 hours and was followed by several hours more of surgery to reconstruct their skulls and make them whole.

+Jadon was the first of the boys to be finished.
+He was wheeled out of the operating room around 7:40 a.m. on a stretcher, his perfectly shaped head wrapped in white gauze, and taken on an elevator to the pediatric intensive care unit on the 10th floor, where he was reunited with his parents, Nicole and Christian McDonald.

 The surgery was led by Dr. James Goodrich, considered the leading expert on what's known as craniopagus surgery.
-The separation part of the surgery took nearly 16.5 hours.

 It marked the seventh separation surgery performed by Goodrich -- and just the 59th craniopagus separation surgery in the world since 1952.

-Their parents, Nicole and Christian McDonald, had to make an agonizing decision, opting for the procedure even though it carried major risks, including the possibility of death or long-term brain damage for one or both boys.
+Nicole and Christian had to make an agonizing decision, opting for the procedure even though it carried major risks, including the possibility of death or long-term brain damage for one or both boys.

 Goodrich informed the family of the separation around 3 a.m.